andressavianab/Interactive-rating-component/README.md

 ### What I learned

--To save user feedback to localStorage and change color of selected button.
+- To save user feedback to localStorage and change color of selected button.

 ```css
 .feedback-btn:focus {